Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 In Obereggen, you'll find the Ski Center Latemar, a snowpark with no less than 50 kilometers of tracks, baby parks and themed trails suitable for the little ones, freestyle areas and evening entertainment activities: a true snow village perfect for every need, both for skiing and for experiencing moments of pure fun.

-Winter sports in the westernmost region of Italy
+18. Piedmont: winter sports in the westernmost region of Italy

 The cultural, historical and artistic richness of Piedmont is beyond doubt, but its ability to offer great experiences to ski lovers is also truly remarkable.
 In this region you can easily find extraordinary places where you can try your hand at free downhill skiing or practice all the winter sports you desire, with super-long slopes and soft snow for true champion fun.

-Among the ski resorts in vogue in Piedmont, Sestriere certainly represents its best known and most beloved.
+Among the ski resorts in Piedmont, Sestriere certainly represents its best known and most beloved.
 Around here you'll find an area with resources for skiers of all levels, high-altitude black runs and beginner-friendly blue runs, amounting to a length of about 160 kilometers, as well as a wonderful illuminated slope at night.

 Bardonecchia, in the Susa Valley is certainly the best-known ski resort in the metropolitan city of Turin.
 Here 23 lifts and 100 kilometers of slopes offer a truly efficient and functional sports experience.
 From the center of Bardonecchia one can quickly reach the Jaffeau ski area by shuttle bus.
 This resort can be considered as the home of snowboarders, who find the Melezet snowpark the ideal place for their training.